-Women are subject to arrest if they do not cover their head in public, generally with a garment called a chador, but enforcement has relaxed somewhat since Rouhani took office.
+Women have been subject to arrest if they do not cover their head in public, generally with a garment called a chador, but, in late December 2017, just before the latest round of significant unrest began, authorities announced they would no longer arrest dress code violators.
+Instead, violators are required to attend classes to correct their behavior.
+Still, as noted, small numbers of women in various cities have been protesting the code in February 2018 by taking off their hijab and holding them up in front of gathered crowds.
 Women are permitted to drive and work outside the home without restriction, including owning their own businesses, although less than 20% of the workforce is female.
 Despite female majorities in higher education in past years, women are a third less likely to work after graduation than their male counterparts.

 Women do not have inheritance or divorce rights equal to those of men, and their court testimony carries half the weight of a male's.
 A woman's husband has the power to restrict his wife's travel abroad, as well as limit her job prospects.
 Laws against rape are not enforced effectively.
 The law permits a man to have up to four wives as well as "temporary wives"-an arrangement reached after a religious ceremony and civil contract outlining the relationship's conditions.
-Women are also banned from attending male sports matches.
-In September 2014, an Iranian-British woman was jailed briefly for attending a volleyball match.
+Women have also been banned from attending male sports matches, although that restriction has been relaxed somewhat since early 2017.